maueroats/teaching/content/intermediate-cs/ch20/posn-util.md

 ## Require and provide

+Require loads functions from another file.
+Provide makes functions available for other files to load.

+### Provide
 The `provide` command makes functions available for other files to use.
 One way to use it is to list all of the functions you want to allow other files to use: